awarenessxz/java-web-app/app-frontend/README.md

 ## Folder Structure

 There are multiple components that are being experimented.
-Refer to the folder structure before to know what each project is about.
+Refer to the folder structure below to know what each project is about.

 ```